Why Aren't You Happy?

 The problem is that without a relationship with God, my life was destined to resemble the tragic Greek character Sisyphus.
 He was condemned to forever push a large boulder up a hill just to watch it roll back down every time he neared the top.
 Such is life, without God.
 It’s like trying to fill what cannot be filled; like gorging on all the world has to offer, but still feeling famished.

 Think about it.
-How many famous or successful people, with every seeming advantage, has ruined or even taken their own lives?
+How many famous or successful people, with every seeming advantage, have ruined or even taken their own lives?

 The list is as endless as the things we use to quench the unquenchable thirst.
 Jesus once told a woman at a well, "Whoever drinks of this water will thirst again, but whoever drinks of the water that I will give him will never thirst.
 But the water that I shall give him will become in him a fountain of water springing up into everlasting life.”